 Source: Statistics New Zealand.

-Survey/data set: New Zealand Population Census.
+Survey/data set: Census of Population and Dwellings.
 Custom request for Canterbury DHB region.

 Source data frequency: Census conducted every 5 years.